eupassarinho/timeline-of-SAR-satellite-missions/README.md

 This code and documentation is part of the Erli's Ph.D. thesis and its papers (author: Erli Pinto dos Santos).

 Enjoy it, and feel free to contact me anytime.

-By the way... you can contact me at: erlipinto@gmail.com (preferencially) or erli.santos@ufv.br